beneb/MyKatas/README.md

 MyKatas
 =======
-I plan to provide here some Code Katas - inspired by my current activities.
+I plan to provide here some Code Katas - inspired by my current activities or by someone else.